 No. Consumerlab looked at 6 different brands of liquid ACV.
 The more expensive brands were not better than lesser priced products.
 All products tested varied from 4%-6% acetic acid, which is right on par with what they should have.

 The Best Kind of Apple Cider Vinegar?

-No study has highlighted one brand as being best for weight loss.
+No study has highlighted one brand as being the best for weight loss.
 Neither the 2009 or 2018 weight loss studies summarized above specifically mentioned the brand they used.
 I thought this was interesting – and refreshing – because the 2009 study was conducted by a vinegar company called Mizkan Group Corporation (“Big Vinegar”).

 Does ACV Really Help Weight Loss?

 Research does indeed appear to support what people have long been saying – apple cider vinegar helps people lose weight.
-While the effects appear to be modest, losing 5-10 pounds could mean knee and hip joint stress, reduced appetite, lower blood sugar and triglycerides and higher HDL levels.
-Given the low cost of vinegar and the fact it has more evidence than many over-priced weight loss supplements you've seen on TV and the web, there isn't much down side to giving it a try.
+While the effects appear to be modest, losing 5-10 pounds could mean knee and hip joint stress, reduced appetite, lower blood sugar and triglycerides, and higher HDL levels.
+Given the low cost of vinegar and the fact it has more evidence than many over-priced weight loss supplements you've seen on TV and the web, there isn't much downside to giving it a try.
 I can hear my mom looking down on my now saying I told you so Joe…